Lagostra/MusicPlayer/README.md

   2. Make a new MusicPlayer object with the constructor MusicPlayer(pin, tempo, pauseLength, song, toneLengths, songLength):
     - pin: The pin to output the song over.
 (Must support PWM).
     - tempo: The tempo of the song (in BPM, beats per minute)
-    - pauseLength: If non-zero, adds a duration of silence between each note.
-In fraction of a quarter note.
+    - pauseLength: If non-zero, adds a duration of silence between each note, which helps separate the notes when several of the same note are played in succession.
+In fraction of a quarter note; should be quite small.
     - song: The array of note frequencies.
     - toneLengths: The array with the duration of each note (in fractions of a quarter note).
     - songLength: The amount of notes in the song.
 Corresponds to length of song and toneLengths arrays.